SteveOscar/ramble_map/README.md

 This application, built in Ruby on Rails, is designed to allow users to explore world-wide patterns and trends for exchange rate, expenses, and other datasets.
 It was built with long-term travelers and expats in mind, people who are interested in getting a bird's-eye view of a region's financial situation.

 Internal datasets were built from World Bank and IEP data, while up-to-date and historical exchange rates are pulled from the OpenExchangeRates API.
-The mapping library is jVectorMap, which acts as a local JavaScript API.
+The mapping library is [http://jvectormap.com/](jVectorMap), which acts as a local JavaScript API.
 The Twitter API and Twitter-Omniauth allow for sign-in and tweeting of maps.

 The application is deployed on Heroku with a Postgres database.
 Performance is increased through low and high-level caching, and a background rake task to fill the most popular API call caches nightly.